capsule-corp-ternoa/ternoa-node/README.md

 ### Unit tests
 We provide a battery of unit tests which you can run via `cargo test --all --all-features` (omitting `--all-features` would not run a few tests related to benchmarking).

+### Documentation
+You can generate the rust developer documentation via `cargo doc --open`.

 ### With docker 🐳
 Just run `docker build -t ternoa/chain .` and then use `docker run --rm -p 9944:9944 -it ternoa/chain` to build and use a containerized node (built with all the optimizations).